pscedu/slash2-stable/slash2-readme.txt

 	6. After all tests are done, run slmctl -sc and check the reference count of resources to make sure there are no leaks.

+	7. scp a small file into slash2 and check md5sum afterwards.

 06/03/2016
 ----------